-Ms. Taylor was here at Smith College in the 60’s filming “Who’s Afraid of Virginia Woolf”, assume that’s when she may have tried to indulge in local lobster binge-ing.
-Of course, the old Williams House was famous for its haute cuisine brought to the Valley by Jim Wolf, both featured in Table’s Edge.
+Elizabeth Taylor was here at Smith College in the 60’s filming “Who’s Afraid of Virginia Woolf”, with Richard Burton.
+Assume that’s when she may have tried to indulge in local lobster binge-ing and Helen would have none of it.
+The old Williams House in nearby Williamsburg, Massachusetts, was famous for its haute cuisine brought to the Valley by Jim Wolff, featured in Table’s Edge.

 Birthday souvenirs from Lisbon before its own quake and tsunami in 1755, presented by returning traveler at Dovetail on Columbus in NY.
 Great visit with Ben and then a healthy looking Betsey.
 Super Moon bright as vernal equinox greeted us in Pound Ridge.
 Savory sole dinner by versatile chef Alicat.
 Jake Jake Jaked his booty.
 Best B&B around.

 TrekBooks features new favorites as well as some old ones with recent press.
 The River Gods, by Brian Kiteley came to us from Nancy in Boise a year ago.
 It’s about ghosts of the Connecticut River Valley and just got noticed by Gazette when Denver author visited Forbes Library in Northampton.
 Local ‘Good Fellas’ saga begins as ‘Big Al’ Bruno trial takes center stage.
 The inimitable defense attorney, Stacey Richman, will hold Fed court Downtown Manhattan.

 Cool start to Spring.
 Crocuses sprouting, tho’ timid in forty degree temps all week.
 Warm porch soon?
 See TravelTreks for new Dr.H photos and locales.